plank/laravel-mediable/README.md

 ### Moving Media

-You should taking caution if manually changing a media instance's attributes, as you record and file could go out of sync.
+You should taking caution if manually changing a media record's attributes, as you record and file could go out of sync.

 You can change the location of a media file on disk.
 You cannot move a media to a different disk this way.